-- Age.
-Most people diagnosed with AL amyloidosis, the most common type, are between ages 60 and 70, although earlier onset occurs.
+Age.
+Most people diagnosed with amyloidosis are between ages 60 and 70, although earlier onset occurs.

-- Other diseases.
+Other diseases.
 Having a chronic infectious or inflammatory disease increases your risk of AA amyloidosis.

-- Family history.
+Family history.
 Some types of amyloidosis are hereditary.

-- Kidney dialysis.
+Kidney dialysis.
 Dialysis can't always remove large proteins from the blood.
 If you're on dialysis, abnormal proteins can build up in your blood and eventually be deposited in tissue.
-This condition is less common with modern dialysis techniques.
+This condition is less common with more modern dialysis techniques.

-- Race.
-People of African descent appear to be at higher risk of carrying a genetic mutation associated with the type of amyloidosis that can harm the heart.
+Race.
+People of African descent appear to be at higher risk of carrying a genetic mutation associated with a type of amyloidosis that can harm the heart.